In today's world, is Christianity practical? Is it realistic and useful, or just a 2,000 year-old fairy tale?

 When it comes to hardheaded, bet-your-life practicality, I'll refer you to the two tools I use: The Life Application Bible and the Charles F. Stanley Life Principles Bible.

-These two versions of God's instruction book are so practical you may be shocked by how pertinent they are to your life.
+These two versions of God's instruction book are so practical you may be shocked by how relevant they are to your life.
 They bring Jesus' teachings to bear on the problems you face at work, with your family, and in trying to make sense of what happens to you.

 The Christian writer C.S.
 Lewis, a former atheist, also puts Christianity to work in today's world.
 All of his books bring Christianity down to earth.